alphabill-org/alphabill/docs/transactions.md

 ]
 ```

-1. *TargetValue* (unsigned integer) is the value of the bill value.
+1. *TargetValue* (unsigned integer) is the value of the new bill.
 2. *TargetOwner* (byte string) is the owner condition of the new bill.
-3. *RemainingValue* (unsigned integer) is the value of the remaining bill.
+3. *RemainingValue* (unsigned integer) is the remaining value of the
+   bill being split.
+   > TODO: Why is this needed?
+The recipient of this transaction does not need to know the *RemainingValue* as is the case with *TargetValue* in Transfer Bill transaction.
+Also, Transfer to Fee Credit has no such field (and can't have), although it is very similar to a split.)
-4. *Backlink* (byte string) is the backlink to the previous transaction with this bill.
+4. *Backlink* (byte string) is the hash of the previous transaction
+   with the bill being split.
+The hash is calculated over raw CBOR
+   encoded bytes of the *TransactionOrder* data item.

-##### Transfer Bills to Dust Collector
+##### Transfer Bill to Dust Collector

+This transaction transfers a bill to a special owner - Dust Collector
+(DC).
+After transferring multiple bills to DC, a single, larger-value
+bill can be obtained from DC with the [Swap Bills With Dust
+Collector](#swap-bills-with-dust-collector) transaction.
+The set of
+bills being swapped needs to be decided beforehand, as the *UnitID* of
+the new bill obtained from DC is calculated from the *UnitID*s of the
+bills being swapped, and specified in the *Nonce* attribute of this
+transaction.

+Dust is not defined, any bills can be sent to DC and swapped for a
+larger-value bill.

 *TransactionOrder*.*Payload*.*Type* = "transDC"\
 *TransactionOrder*.*Payload*.*Attributes* contains:
 ```
 /transDCAttributes/ [
     /Nonce/       h'',
     /TargetOwner/ h'',
     /TargetValue/ 999999899999999996,
     /Backlink/    h'2C8E1F55FC20A44687AB5D18D11F5E3544D2989DFFBB8250AA6EBA5EF4CEC319'
 ]
 ```

-1. *Nonce* (byte string) contains the UnitIDs of the bills being swapped.
+1. *Nonce* (byte string) is the *UnitID* of the new bill to be
+   obtained from DC with the [Swap Bills With Dust
+   Collector](#swap-bills-with-dust-collector) transaction.
+Calculated
+   as the hash of concatenated *UnitID*s of the bills being swapped,
+   sorted in ascending order.
-2. *TargetOwner* (byte string) is the owner condition of the new bill.
+2. *TargetOwner* (byte string) is the owner condition of the new bill
+   later obtained with the [Swap Bills With Dust
+   Collector](#swap-bills-with-dust-collector) transaction.
-3. *TargetValue* (unsigned integer) is the value of the new bill.
+3. *TargetValue* (unsigned integer) is the value of the bill
+   transferred to DC with this transaction.
-4. *Backlink* (byte string) is the backlink to the previous transaction with this bill.
+4. *Backlink* (byte string) is the hash of the previous transaction
+   with the bill transferred to DC with this transaction.
+The hash is
+   calculated over raw CBOR encoded bytes of the *TransactionOrder*
+   data item.

 ##### Swap Bills With Dust Collector

+> TODO

 *TransactionOrder*.*Payload*.*Type* = "swapDC"\
 *TransactionOrder*.*Payload*.*Attributes* contains: